SpaceX Starbase: Starship flight test 1

 After the launch, which was plagued by engine fire control issues and forced to end in an explosion via self-destruct over the Gulf, a representative of Another Gulf also criticized the launch's noise levels, blasting of particulate matter (later determined to be sand) on Port Isabel residents 10 km (6.5 miles) away, and the Federal Energy Regulatory Commission's approval that same day of new liquefied natural gas terminals within close proximity of Port Isabel.
 The launch scattered debris across 385 acre of SpaceX property and Boca Chica State Park, though no debris was found on refuge fee-owned lands.
 It also started a wildfire that burned 3.5 acre of state park land to the south of the pad.
 A USFWS survey found no evidence of dead birds or other wildlife following the launch, though Texas Public Radio reported that a quail's nest was charred.

 After the failed first test launch of the Starship stack, residents of the nearby Port Isabel complained of a "dust" covering homes, cars, and streets.
 This dust reportedly consisted of fine particles of sand and soil that had been kicked up into the atmosphere from the launch of Starship, with concerns by environmental groups over further damage to the habitat caused by cleanup efforts.
 According to Dave Cortez of the Sierra Club environmental advocacy group, several residents complained of broken windows in their businesses and the sand/soil particles covering their homes.
 CNBC reported that representatives from the Club and the CBD said the blast's particulate ejecta (sand) could have negative effects on Port Isabel residents and endangered species' health, and that the blast prevented wildlife biologists from inspecting the area until April 22, 2023.

 On May 1, ten days after the launch, the Tribe and four environmental groups including the CBD sued the FAA for allegedly granting the launch license, in the plaintiffs' view, "too early".
 SpaceX would later join the FAA as a co-defendant in order to "fight off" the environmental groups' lawsuit over Starship.
 SpaceX stated the suit could potentially "significantly delay" its Starship program, which in turn would cause "severe injury" to SpaceX's business, the US government, and private customers.
 The suit alleges that the FAA allowed SpaceX to bypass environmental reviews due to Musk's financial and political influence.
+In September 2025, federal judge Carl J. Nichols dismissed the case, saying the FAA was not negligent.